7 Easy Ways To Customize Your Dive Regulator

 Do you have a console dive computer and wish you can easily disconnect it from your regulator without using tools?
 Well, a high-pressure hose quick release does just that.

 Normally found on high-end dive computer consoles, it allows you to quickly remove your console from the regulator system for separate storing.
-This is great if you travel as it will allow you to take your dive computer as carry-on so you don’t need to worry about it getting damaged in your gear bag.
+This is great if you travel as it will allow you to take your dive computer as a carry-on so you don’t need to worry about it getting damaged in your gear bag.

 Another great advantage to having a quick disconnect is that it allows you to remove your console when you want to log your dives, this way you don’t have to carry the entire regulator system with you.